34rth/34rth-javascript-core-oo/README.md

 # GENERAL
 JavaScript (node.js/browser) library for inheritance and mixins in JavaScript with strong coupling of contexts.
 Includes private/public/static members/functions as well as mixin architecture (borrowing functionality from mixins);

+**The package/framework is 100% stand-alone and is not dependant on any other npm packages.** The packages listed in [node_modules](node_modules) are exclusively for the [performance comparison](#performance-comparison) modules required to compare the baseline performances.

 # INSTALLATION
 ## in Node.js
 ```